harrybaines/portfolio-website/_pages/about.md

 ---

-## Hobbies and Interests ⚽️

-- In addition to running I enjoy cycling and swimming.
-Maybe one day I'll do an Ironman triathlon...
-- I enjoy playing Dead by Daylight.
-My survivor build is Dead Hard, Resilience, Windows of Opportunity and Off the Record with Feng Min.

----

 ## Others 👨🏻‍💼

 - I believe in simplicity and elegance.
 Websites, applications and AI algorithms can be over-engineered sometimes (inspiration taken from [here](https://motherfuckingwebsite.com/){:target="_blank"}).